shailendrakharwar13/customer_data_management/README.md

 crm1 is the primary application and accounts is the secondary applications which is performing all the important tasks int application .

-Some screenshots of the application-
+Some screenshots of the application-<br/>
+User Part of the application

 ![Screenshot (248)](https://user-images.githubusercontent.com/51224796/91654440-5513b300-eac6-11ea-870d-217536017f18.png)
     &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Front Page of Application